organisciak/dissertation/document/2_litreview.md

 However, this separation is common because of it accounts for some of the starkest differences between how crowdsourcing is implemented and motivated.
 There are differing design implications around people being paid and performing work for other reasons: money is a direct currency for obtaining labor, while convincing volunteers to contribute requires a greater sensitivity of their needs and ultimately more complexity in engineering the crowdsourcing system.

-It has been shown that intrinsic motivation still plays a part in paid crowdsourcing [@mason_financial_2010], and some systems mix intrinsically motivated tasks with payment or the chance at renumeration.
+It has been shown that intrinsic motivation still plays a part in paid crowdsourcing [@mason_financial_2010], and some systems mix intrinsically motivated tasks with payment or the chance at remuneration.
 For example, some contest-based marketplaces are popular among users looking to practice their skills, such 99Designs for designers or Quirky for aspiring inventors.

 Some taxonomies make a distinction between forms of payment.